ilanschnell/bitarray/README.rst

    Note: This method only changes the buffer; it does not change the endianness of the bitarray object.

+   New in version 2.2.5: optional start and stop arguments.

 ``clear()``
    Remove all items from the bitarray.